narendravaghela/phpmap/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within PHPMap, please send an e-mail to Florian Wartner at hi@florianwartner.co.
+If you discover a security vulnerability within PHPMap, please send an e-mail to Florian Wartner at f.wartner@phpmap.co.
 All security vulnerabilities will be promptly addressed.

 ## Donate